opendatasoft/slate/source/includes/_dataset_security.md

 # Dataset security

+The dataset security is the set of rules that defines who (which users / groups) can access what (which metadata / records / fields) at what frequency (api calls quota) for a given this dataset.

-The dataset security is defined through 3 variables:
+It is defined through 3 variables:

-* a general access policy
+* a general access policy that sets whether the dataset is accessible to anyone or just a few specific users
 * specific rulesets for users and groups
 * a default ruleset that applies to anybody else

-The general access policy sets whether the dataset is accessible to anyone or just a few specific users.

 ### Restricted datasets

 If the dataset is [set as restricted](#set-the-general-access-policy), then the dataset will only appear in the catalog for users who have a ruleset declared for them, either directly or through a group.
 Other users won't have any access to the dataset.

-As a result, the default security ruleset has no meaning for restricted datasets.
+The default security ruleset has no meaning for restricted datasets.

 ### Standard access datasets